BlogMoving to Colombia

 Remember: crossing the border doesn't reset your 180-day annual count.
 You're just using up more of your remaining days.
 If you've already spent 175 days in Colombia this calendar year, leaving and coming back still gives you only 5 more.

-Ready to stay permanently?
-Colombia Resident Visa: Paths and Timelines breaks down the five-year track to permanent residency and which visa categories count toward it.
+Keep Reading: Ready to stay permanently?
+Colombia Resident Visa: Paths, Timelines and Common Mistakes breaks down the five-year track to permanent residency and which visa categories count toward it.

 Frequently Asked Questions